 - The main con of using dry shampoo is that it really doesn’t clean the hair properly and remove all of the builds up that you have in your hair.
 So, therefore, as I said, it’s not an adequate replacement It should just complement your regular wash routine.

 - Not great for those who suffer from scalp issues like dermatitis, dandruff, and other problems.
 It can, if used frequently, make the problem worse.

 - Dry shampoos can cause the scalp to start producing less oil over time.
 You’re basically training your scalp to produce less oil because it’s not being washed properly.

 - Some shampoos leave some residue behind and flakes.
 Not a great look!

 - It can make the hair look dull if you get into the habit of using it all the time without properly washing your hair with regular shampoo.

 Should you use a dry shampoo?

-Well that depends.
+Well, that depends.
 If you’re an active person and you sweat a lot, plus you have oily hair in general, then sure, I think having at hand and using a dry shampoo can be convenient and useful for times when your hair looks bad, but you don’t really have enough time to wash it.
-My hair tends to get oily a little fast, so for me having a dry shampoo is super useful.
+My hair tends to get oily quite fast, so for me having a dry shampoo is super useful.

 If your hair is a little on the dry side, and you don’t need to wash it all that often anyway, then I’d say you probably don’t need a dry shampoo as part of your hair routine unless you’re lazy when it comes to washing your hair or you don’t think you’ll have access to a shower or bath for some time . 🙂